sassiwalid/sgxPingPongTest/README.md

 6. After installing, you should setup the environment variable using this command.

 ## Running the pingpong demo
-After downloading the demo, you shoud access to the directory by this command:
+After downloading the demo, you can access the directory using this command:
 ```shell
 $ cd {path_Directory_pingpongDemo}
 ```